-Dr James Hopker
+Professor James Hopker

 James' main research interest is concerned with responses to exercise and training.
 Specifically, his current research is concerned with the optimization of the exercise training process and how this can be considered on an individual basis from both applied practical, and mathematical/statistical perspectives.